zijianhuang/openapiclientgen/Tests/SwagTests/README.md

-This test suite hosts multiple plugins and the executions of these plugins are made in sequence, not in concurrency, since respective host class is not thread safe.
+This test suite hosts multiple plugins and the executions of these plugins are made in sequence through decorator `[Collection("PluginsInSequence")]`, not in concurrency, since respective host class is not thread safe.